 PlusIEContextMenu.dll is a browser extension for Internet Explorer.
 This add-on enables several additional functions for Internet Explorer.
 You can disable it through the Extras menu (key combination Alt + X) under Manage Add-ons.
 The following paragraph provides more information about Nuance PDF Viewer Plus.

-The process known as Nuance PDF Viewer Plus belongs to software Nuance PDF Viewer Plus or Nuance PDF Converter Professional (version 8, 7) or Nuance PDF Professional (version 6) or Nuance Power PDF Standard or Nuance PDF Converter Enterprise (version 8) by Zeon (www.pdfwizard.com).
+The process known as Nuance PDF Viewer Plus belongs to software Nuance PDF Viewer Plus or Nuance PDF Converter Professional (version 8, 7) or Nuance PDF Professional (version 6) or Nuance Power PDF Standard or Nuance PDF Converter Enterprise (version 8) or eCopy PDF Pro Office (version 6) by Zeon (www.pdfwizard.com).

 Description: PlusIEContextMenu.dll is not essential for the Windows OS and causes relatively few problems.
 PlusIEContextMenu.dll is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's "Documents" folder.